elythh/nixvim/.github/README.md

 nix run .
 ```

-If you have pushed this to a public git repository you can run it remotely from
+If you have nix intalled, you can directly run my config from anyhwere
-any machine with `nix` installed.
-This is one of the stronger advantages in my
-opinion because your configuration is now portable anywhere you need it.

 You can try running mine with:
 ```shell